 The findings of the study have indicated issues that need immediate attention in order to uplift small businesses as they act as the engine of economic growth by providing employment opportunities, promoting entrepreneurship, and innovativeness.
 Through the analysis, it was identified that a lack of finance acts as a major barrier to the growth of small businesses.
 Among the constructs used, difficulty to obtain loans from banks was highlighted.
 According to Olawale and Garwe (2010), small businesses should be able to produce business plans that forecast their financial requirements and should be able to demonstrate the sustainability of it in order to secure debt finance.
 It is essential that small business owners are given such knowledge on how to prepare a business plan.
-This be done can bv the government along with privatecollaborations sector through such National as agencies Enterprise Development Authority Small (NEDA), Enterprises Development (SED), Industrial Technology Institute (ITI), Industrial Development Board (IDB), and International Development Association (IDA).
+This can be done by the government along with private-sector collaborations through agencies such as National Enterprise Development Authority (NEDA), Small Enterprises Development (SED), Industrial Technology Institute (ITI), Industrial Development Board

+(IDB), and International Development Association (IDA).
 This will help to enhance entrepreneurial knowledge and skills and also will help them to secure debt finance.
-Furthermore. the government can give interestfree or low-interest loans and also grants to small business owners in order to develop their businesses which will help the owners to lower their debt burden (Olawale and Garwe, 2010).
+Furthermore, the government can give interest-free or low-interest loans and also grants to small business owners in order to develop their businesses which will help the owners to lower their debt burden (Olawale and Garwe, 2010).
 Also, the government can provide tax incentives in favour of small businesses.
 This would give rise to healthy tax payments as well as it would benefit for new venture creation and development.
-Corruption in the public sector must be dealt with decisively (Wang, 2016).
-It is beneficial to the growth and sustenance of small businesses to have reforms in the regulatory environment in order to reduce lengthy procedures in registering a business.
+Corruption in the public sector must be dealt with 2016).
+It decisively (Wang, is beneficial the growth to and sustenance of small businesses to have reforms in the regulatory environment in order to reduce lengthy procedures in registering a business.